revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 <details><summary><b>Show Answer</b></summary>

 - seek() method is used to set the position of file pointer.
-- A file pointer is denotes the position of file which file contents to be read or written.The file handler is called a file pointer.
+- A file pointer denotes the position of file contents to be read or written.The file handler is called as a file pointer.
-- tell() method used to returns the current possition of a file pointer.
+- tell() method is used to return the current position of a file pointer.

 </details>

 ---

-11.How will you write a single line in text file in python?
+11.How will you write a single line in a text file in python?

 <details><summary><b>Show Answer</b></summary>

-We can use write function to write the line to file.
+We can use write function to write a single line to a file.

 ```python
 file=open('myfile','w')